Zillow: 2Q Earnings Snapshot

 The company expects full-year revenue in the range of $1.32 billion to $1.35 billion.

-Zillow shares have increased 45 percent since the beginning of the year.
+Zillow shares have climbed 42 percent since the beginning of the year.
+In the final minutes of trading on Monday, shares hit $58.15, a climb of 29 percent in the last 12 months.